 In those days the Birmingham Drama course was renowned for its emphasis on a practical knowledge of theatre.
 Put simply, the philosophy was 'to understand it, you must do it.'
 Books were not enough.
 The course was a panoramic study and ranged from the acting methods of Brecht and Coward to the theories of Meyerhold and Stanislavsky.
 And in this new world there were also the likes of Chekhov, Ibsen, Pirandello, Aristophanes and Maeterlinck.
 There was even an American Musical Theatre course where Steve ended up 'hoofin' it', as they say on Broadway, in the opening number from A CHORUS LINE.

 The degree was Combined Honours and in the English department Steve took a strong interest in Satire, especially the works of Jonathan Swift and Alexander Pope.
 Pope said of satire: "O sacred Weapon!
 Left for Truth's defence, / Sole dread of Folly, Vice and Insolence!"
 Swift had a slightly more cynical approach: "Satire is a sort of glass wherein beholders go generally to discover everyone's face but their own."
 Steve's interest in Satire never went away and he now lectures on its history, especially in the broadcast media, at universities and societies across the country.

 Whilst at university Steve appeared as Harold Gorringe in the play BLACK COMEDY which was directed by Laurence Roman whose father George Roman was Artistic Director of Theatr Clywd.
 This connection led to Steve being invited to audition for a new musical called THE CLOGGIES at Theatre Clwyd and it was the reviews from this show that Steve sent to John Lloyd that then resulted in him being seen for SPITTING IMAGE.
 In the early 90s, and following the death of his grandmother who had helped bring him up in his teenage years, Steve wrote a short piece about her which was read by a BBC producer who then invited Steve to write a column on 'Grandmothers' for Radio Four.
-This led to a succession of creating broadcast columns and features that itself led to the making of a whole documentary series on the nature of Fame.
-Similarly, when Steve's Musical Theatre course notes for the University of Birmingham were written up and became a series of articles for the magazine MUSICAL STAGES which then led directly to a commission to write the chapter on musical theatre for THE ENCYCLOPAEDIA OF MUSIC.
-Likewise, the publication of the book I, MARGARET led to a play for BBC Radio called PRIZEGIVING which then led to further writing projects for BBC drama, including drama PROPS and the satirical series THE GHOST OF NUMBER TEN.
-Steve's grounding as a puppeteer on SPITTING IMAGE prepared the way for a whole variety of television puppet shows such as THE SPOOKS OF BOTTLE BAY, CRAZY COTTAGE, CATS' EYES and THE HOSUE OF GRISTLE, and work as a Computer Motion Capture performer (or Mo-Cap as it's known in the industry).
+This led to a succession of broadcast columns and features that itself resulted in the making of a whole documentary series on the nature of Fame.
+Similarly, when Steve's Musical Theatre university course notes were written up and became a series of articles for the magazine MUSICAL STAGES an editor at Flame Tree publishing read them and a commission to write the chapter on musical theatre for THE ENCYCLOPAEDIA OF MUSIC quickly followed.
+Likewise, the publication of the book I, MARGARET led to a play for BBC Radio called PRIZEGIVING and soon more writing opportunities presented themselves, including the full length BBC Saturday Playhouse drama PROPS and the satirical comedy series THE GHOST OF NUMBER TEN.
+Steve's grounding as a puppeteer on SPITTING IMAGE prepared the way for a whole variety of television puppet shows such as THE SPOOKS OF BOTTLE BAY, CRAZY COTTAGE, CATS' EYES and THE HOSUE OF GRISTLE, and work as a Computer Motion Capture performer (or Mo-Cap as it's known in the industry) at Pinewood Film Studios.
 Appearing as Professor Edmund Spencer in the BBC short film THE GANZFELD PROCEDURE led to Steve landing the leading role of astro-physicist Professor Richards in the Sci-fi movie 51 DEGREES NORTH, directed by the German born film producer Grigorij Richters.
-Coming from the north and with a strong comedy background meant that Steve was the obvious choice to play Roy Barraclough in the play CISSIE AND ADA which centred on the friendship of Roy Barraclough and Les Dawson and background behind their creations 'Cissie and Ada'.
-The play had a nationwide tour in 2013.
-One venue included the Buxton Opera House and his appearance there then led to Steve being offered the role of Dame Trott in their production of JACK AND THE BEANSTALK.
+Coming from the north and with a strong comedy background meant that Steve was the obvious choice to play Roy Barraclough in the play CISSIE AND ADA, centring on the friendship of Roy Barraclough and Les Dawson and the creation of their comic characters 'Cissie and Ada'.
+The play had a nationwide tour in 2013 and one of venues included the Buxton Opera House and it was his appearance there as Roy/'Cissie' that led to Steve being offered the role of Dame Trott in the panto production of JACK AND THE BEANSTALK.
 And from hearing about the success of this production, casting director Marc Frankham cast Steve in the Greenwich Theatre production of CHINESE WHISPERS.